Ludwig III of Bavaria: Early life

 Ludwig was born in Munich, the eldest son of Luitpold, Prince Regent of Bavaria and of his wife, Archduchess Auguste Ferdinande of Austria (daughter of Leopold II, Grand Duke of Tuscany).
 He was a descendant of both Louis XIV of France and William the Conqueror.
 Hailing from Florence, Auguste always spoke in Italian to her four children.
 Ludwig was named after his grandfather, King Ludwig I of Bavaria.

-Ludwig spent his first years living in the Electoral rooms of the Munich Residenz and in the Wittelsbacher Palace.
+Ludwig spent his first years living in the Electoral rooms of the Munich Residenz and in the Wittelsbacher Palais.
 From 1852 to 1863, he was tutored by Ferdinand von Malaisé.
 When he was ten years old, the family moved to the Leuchtenberg Palace.

 In 1861 at the age of sixteen, Ludwig began his military career when his uncle, King Maximilian II of Bavaria, gave him a commission as a lieutenant in the 6th Jägerbattalion.
-A year later, he entered the Ludwig Maximilian University of Munich, where he studied law and economics.
+A year later, he entered LMU Munich, where he studied law and economics.
 When he was eighteen, he automatically became a member of the Senate of the Bavarian Legislature as a prince of the royal house.

 In 1866, Bavaria was allied with the Austrian Empire in the Austro-Prussian War.
 Ludwig held the rank of Oberleutnant.
 He was wounded at the Battle of Helmstadt, taking a bullet in his thigh.
 The incident contributed to the fact that he was rather averse to the military.
 He received the Knight's Cross 1st Class of the Bavarian Military Merit Order.